 "Spencer Tigers."
 Spencer chuckled.

 "Spencer And Bears."
 They both said before breaking into laughter.
-She and Paige definitely had the same sense of laughter.
+She and Paige definitely had the same sense of humor.
 The Wizard of Oz was still on the brain after watching it with Teddy last night.
-She had really enjoyed it.
+The young girl had really enjoyed it.
 But kept asking about things that were from Wicked, the movie based on the musical based on the book based on the movie they had watched.

 "My mom's maiden name was Quinn."
 Spencer said sadly.
 Her mom had changed it back after the divorce.